dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

 }
 ''';

-Map jsonData = json.parse(jsonDataAsString);
+Map jsonData = JSON.decode(jsonDataAsString);
 {% endhighlight %}

-This code calls the parse() function with a properly formatted JSON string.
+This code calls the JSON.decode() function with a properly formatted JSON string.
 <strong>Note that Dart strings can use either single or double quotes to denote strings.
 JSON requires double quotes.</strong>